gabriellewee/portfolio/posts/2021-07-26-setting-up-shop.md

 ## Blog

 Last but not least, I have this blog.
-The layout I'm using for the other pages wasn't really conducive to a blog format, so I created an entirely separate set of styles.
+The layout I’m using for the other pages wasn’t really conducive to a blog format, so I created an entirely separate set of styles.
 One of the things I really love about this site is the font, [Recursive](https://www.recursive.design).
-It's a variable font that I'm using for every single part of the blog site, including the code snippets.
+It’s a variable font that I’m using for every single part of the blog site, including the code snippets.
 You can even animate between the proportional and monospace versions!

-## That's all, folks.
+## That’s all, folks.

-It's a bit messy, and I have more direct commits than I should, but if you want to check out the code for this website, you can [view the repo](https://github.com/gabriellewee/portfolio).
+It’s a bit messy, and I have more direct commits than I should, but if you want to check out the code for this website, you can [view the repo](https://github.com/gabriellewee/portfolio).

 I keep making small changes here and there, but the heavy lifting is done.
-I'm hoping to write here more regularly in the future!
+I’m hoping to write here more regularly in the future!

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>